grovekit/grovekit/README.md

 ## Dependencies

-Grovekit would not be possible without an ecosystem of open-source projects that share some or all of its underlying principles.
-Honorable mentions include, but are not limited to:
+Grovekit would not be possible without an ecosystem of open-source projects that share its underlying principles, including (but not limited to):

 - **[hono]**: HTTP framework
 - **[kysely]**: query builder